Skip to content

 Sales Manager Sins #5 – Changing or cancelling compensation plans

 This would be the most deadly sin of all.
-Changing compensation plans mid-year or just not paying at all.
-Often this follows on from when a company believes salespeople are earning too much, or the company has cash flow issues.
-The team may be delivering, but the company elects to not pay them.
+Change compensation plans mid-year or just not pay at all.
+Often, this follows when a company believes salespeople are earning too much or have cash flow issues.
+The team may be delivering, but the company elects not to pay them.
 This sin is inexcusable.

 Sales Manager Sins #6 – Poor lead management

 Marketing has generated leads, and the salespeople are excited at the prospect of receiving them.
-Sales management decides to divvy up the leads based on whom they believe is best suited to the lead more than through using a disciplined approach to a fair distribution of the leads.
+Sales management decides to divvy up the leads based on whom they believe is best suited to the lead, rather than using a disciplined approach to a fair distribution of the leads.
 Those salespeople missing out are demotivated, and it ties back to sin number one.

 Sales Manager Sins #7 – The ghost manager

 The sales manager is missing in action but is often seen around the building.
 He or she is there but often more like a ghost.
-There is no leadership of the team, no coaching, no guidance, no provision of good support materials or no sales meetings; or a combination of some of these points.
+There is no leadership of the team, no coaching, no guidance, no provision of good support materials, no sales meetings, or a combination of some of these points.
 The sales manager believes that people should be left to do their own thing, and they will either sink or swim.
-This style of management is the deadliest of all as they add no value to the company or the team.
+This style of management is the deadliest of all, as they add no value to the company or the team.

-If you want to immediately improve the performance of the sales team, consider if you are doing one or more of the seven deadly sins.
+If you want to immediately improve the sales team’s performance, consider whether you are engaging in one or more of the seven deadly sins.

-A good sales manager operates with fairness, professionalism, and adds value to the team through coaching and guiding and ensuring they have the tools and territory to excel in their role.
+A good sales manager operates with fairness and professionalism and adds value to the team by coaching, guiding, and ensuring they have the tools and territory to excel in their role.